 How to Turn a Kickoff Call Recording Into a Milestone Timeline With NotebookLM

-Turn a kickoff call recording into a milestone timeline and dependency plan with NotebookLM.
+Use NotebookLM to turn a kickoff call recording and signed scope into a milestone timeline with dependencies, client actions, and risk points.

-Warning: Do not upload recordings that contain unnecessary personal data, confidential pricing sidebars, or internal comments that should not live in a shared project notebook.
+Warning: Do not record or upload kickoff calls that contain unnecessary personal data, confidential pricing sidebars, internal comments, or information that should not live in a shared project notebook.
+This applies whether the source came from your meeting platform, HiDock, or another recorder.

 Problem and who this is for